-This simple no-bake milk tart (melktert in Afrikaans) is a classic South African dessert.
+This simple milk tart (melktert in Afrikaans) is a classic South African dessert.
 The creamy milk-based custard is cooked on the stovetop, poured into a cookie crust, and then dusted with cinnamon.

 Milk tart is a South African dessert consisting of a sweet pastry crust and a creamy, custard-like filling made of milk, eggs, sugar, and flour.